devonfw-forge/devonfw4flutter-mts-app/README.md

 ## Set-Up
 You will need:
 - Flutter
-- A functional Android virtual device
+- A functional Android Virtual Device (AVD)
 - Docker
 - Git